How Automotive Assembly Lines Work

 AP Photo/Ford Archives

 If you need something nowadays, typically it's pretty easy to get.
 You simply hop in the car, hit up Target or Wal-Mart, and in a little while you have what you need.
-You don't really need to think about how it's made -- unless you're a big fan of "How It's Made" on the Science Channel, that is.
+You don't really need to think about how it's made, although the production method commonly used — assembly lines — is pretty fascinating.

 But even if you worked at the factory that produced whatever it is you bought, chances are you might not have a complete understanding of how the entire product was made.
-That's because many factories today work using assembly or production lines.
-On these lines, workers assemble or produce just one part of the whole product.
+That's because on assembly lines, workers assemble or produce just one part of the whole product.
 In many cases, they only work on that one part, day after day or even year after year.
 So, while someone may work for many years at a plant that builds a specific product, they might never have a complete understanding of what it takes to build that product from start to finish.

 Advertisement